robert-z-lehr/Data-Science-Educational-Portfolio/README.md

-# Data Science Education Portfolio (Work in Progress)
+# Data Science Education Portfolio
-Click on the hyperlinks to explore and learn the ins-and-outs of each of these data science skills and tools through:
+Click on the hyperlinks to explore and learn the ins-and-outs of each of these data science training projects:
-- Well-documented examples
-- Links to official documentation sites
-- Cheatsheets

 | Skills      | Projects                                                   |
 |---------------|----------------------------------------------------------|